 All real estate under-construction or startup projects, whose building permissions are approved on or after January 1, 2017, and is constructed on more than 500 sq.mts of land including more than 6 units are liable to follow Telangana RERA rules.
 TSRERA, short for Telangana RERA launched a website so that buyers can easily view registered real estate projects and agents.

 As the capital city of the youngest state Telangana, Hyderabad real estate is increasing rapidly.
-It is considered one of the most affordable metropolitan city in India.
+It is considered one of the most affordable metropolitan cities in India.
 Want to live in Hyderabad and enjoy all the modern facilities?
-Find all the information about the latest apartments for sale in Hyderabad through our website at www.propertysdviser.in and find your perfect home today!
+Find all the information about the latest apartments for sale in Hyderabad through our website and find your perfect home today!

 RERA Telangana Rules

 The rules notified by the Telangana Government is called the Telangana State Real Estate (Regulation and Development) Rules, 2017.
 On September 2018 the state government has stated that all builders who acquired permissions for their projects on or after January 1, 2017, must register their projects to avoid any penalties.

 The state government stated that builders should credit 70% of the total amount in the bank account and must utilize the amount for the construction of the project.

 In case the real estate project includes a group housing without exceeding 1000 sq.mts then a registration fee of Rs 5/- per sq.m is to be charged.
 And if the land area exceeds 1000 sq.mts then a registration fee of Rs.
 10/- per sq.m capped to RS.5 lakhs is charged.